V-League (Philippines)

 The V-League is a collegiate volleyball league for both men and women in the Philippines organized by Sports Vision.
 The league is a revival of the former Shakey's V-League.
 The Metro Manila tournament is also known as the V-League Collegiate Challenge.

 The league was established in 2022 as a result of the Premier Volleyball League turning into a professional league, which meant that collegiate women's teams can no longer take part.
 Thus, the V-League was relaunched to accommodate those teams.
 Collegiate men's teams from Spikers' Turf also moved to the revived league.

-In 2025, Sports Vision established V-League Visayas, a regional counterpart for Visayas-based teams.
+On June 28, 2025, Sports Vision established V-League Visayas, a regional counterpart for Visayas-based teams.

 History

 Precursor league

 The V-League launched in 2022 traces its roots to the Shakey's V-League established in 2004 by Sports Vision Management Group, Inc. The Shakey's V-League was initially an inter-collegiate women's league with teams from the UAAP, NCAA, CESAFI among others playing in the league.
 The league had Shakey's Pizza as its title sponsor since its inception until 2016.
 The league would include corporate and non-collegiate teams in 2011.

 In 2014, a men's division was introduced during its 21st conference.
 The following year, the men's tournament was spun-off as Spikers' Turf.

 In late-2016, Sports Vision announced that the Spikers' Turf would be merged back with the Shakey's V-League (which was renamed as the Premier Volleyball League).
 The men's division in the PVL ended with the 2018 PVL Collegiate Conference as its final tournament.
 The Spikers' Turf was revived on October 6, 2018 and was reestablished as a separate legal entity from the PVL.